shahjacobb/Market-Data-API-Observability-Platform/README.md

 # Market Data API Observability Platform

-A real-time stock market data API with built-in monitoring capabilities.
-Built with FastAPI for high-performance endpoints, Prometheus for metrics collection, and Grafana for visualization dashboards.
-Uses Docker Compose for easy deployment and runs each service in Docker containers.
+A real-time observability platform that monitors and analyzes requests to the YFinance API.
+Built with FastAPI, using Prometheus for metrics collection and querying, and Grafana dashboards for visualization.
+Each service runs in its own Docker container for easy deployment and scaling.

 ## Features
 - Real-time and historical stock data via YFinance